Thailand announces more coronavirus curbs after jump in cases | Health

 - Thailand

-Thailand will extend the suspension of its quarantine waiver programme and bring in new restrictions after a jump in new coronavirus cases, the government's COVID-19 taskforce said on Friday.
+Thailand will extend the suspension of its quarantine waiver programme and bring in new restrictions after a jump in new coronavirus cases linked to the Omicron variant, the government's COVID-19 taskforce said on Friday.

-Existing applicants of the "Test & Go" waiver scheme can still enter Thailand without quarantine until Jan.
-15, said Taweesin Visanuyothin, the spokesman of the COVID-19 taskforce.
+New applications for Thailand's "Test & Go" quarantine waiver scheme will not be approved until further notice to stem the increase of coronavirus infections, said Taweesin Visanuyothin, the spokesman of the COVID-19 taskforce.
+But existing applicants can still enter Thailand without quarantine until Jan.
+15, he said.

-Also Read: Thailand seizes $30 mln of crystal meth hidden in boxing punch bags
+"We can still make changes if the situation improves, but for now we have to learn more about Omicron," Taweesin said.
+Due to concerns over Omicron, Thailand had halted the waiver programme since Dec.
+22 and also most of its "sandbox" schemes, which requires visitors to remain in a specific location for seven days but allows them free movement during their stay, except for the resort of Phuket.